Default nitrogen-vacancy model and multiqubit tutorial

 Default NV model

-function, you can define a model containing a single NV electron spin.
-A nitrogen nuclear spin can be added by specifying its isotope number through the nitrogen_isotope
+Simphony provides a built-in function to construct a default NV center model.
+Using the default_nv_model() function, you can define a model containing a single NV electron spin.
+A nitrogen nuclear spin can be added by specifying its isotope number through the nitrogen_isotope argument, which must be 14, 15, or None.
+Additional carbon-13 nuclear spins can be included using the carbon_atom_indices argument, which must be a list of tuples.

 Each tuple \((n_1, n_2, n_3, n_4)\) defines the position of a carbon atom as: